usaid-cs/yesterday-i-learned/business.md

 ## Mutual Funds

+If you want to [leave stock-picking to someone else](https://www.theglobeandmail.com/investing/article-when-mutual-funds-make-more-sense-than-etfs/), then pick an actively-managed mutual fund, contribute to it monthly, and forget about it.
+Unlike ETFs, where one trade is typically $10 through your standard broker, contributions to mutual funds typically have no additional fees.

 ## ETFs (Exchange-traded funds)

+For [non-actively managed funds](https://www.investopedia.com/articles/exchangetradedfunds/08/etf-mutual-fund-difference.asp) (e.g. index funds), mutual funds' high MER don't justify themselves.
+Either get a low-fee mutual fund or an ETF.

+They can be bought and sold whenevr the exchange is open, instead of a once-per-night type thing.
+When you decide to buy/sell, though, do have a bid-ask spread.

 [Leveraged ETFs are known for their natural decay.
 On the long term, holding a position in an N-times leveraged ETF is generally worse than holding an N-times leveraged position in the underlying asset.](https://seekingalpha.com/article/1864191-what-you-need-to-know-about-the-decay-of-leveraged-etfs) As /u/MasterCookSwag tried to put it simply: "You have $100 invested in dogshit and another $100 in 3x dogshit.
 Dogshit goes from $100 to $90 back to $100.
 Thats a loss of 10% then a subsequent gain of 11.11% for a net 0% move.
 3x dogshit does, you guessed it, 3x that which means it loses 30% and subsequently gains 33.33%.
 That's a drop from $100 to $70 then back up to $93.
 You just lost 7% because of leverage.
 Voila.
 You lost money because of resetting leverage."